mattscripted/til/cheat-sheets/tech-lead.md

 - Build trust with the team: "People first, then results"

+## Redefine your success

+As a developer, success can be measured in completing tasks with high quality.
+As a Tech Lead, your success changes to how well the team solves problems.

+- Broaden your impact
+- Teach others to do what you're good at doing
+- Solve the bigger problems for your team

 ## Build relationships

 It is much easier to do your job as a Tech Lead when you have strong relationships across the team, the department, and the business.
 Take the time to naturally grow relationships, and they will pay dividends time and time again.